Mainland Japan

-The term's literal Japanese meaning might best be translated as "inner Japan" or "inner lands".
-The term "mainland" is somewhat inaccurate since it usually refers to all or part of a continental landmass, rather than islands.

-"Mainland Japan" was an official term in the pre-war period, distinguishing Japan proper from its colonies in the Far East (which at that time included parts of mainland Asia).
-After the end of World War II its usage became less common and lost its previous legal significance.

 Historical usage

 In the Japanese Empire of the pre-war period, naichi referred to the mainland of the empire.
 The other territories of the empire was called gaichi (外地, lit. "outer lands").

 The Meiji Constitution's Article 1 of the Common Law (共通法) enumerates the territories with legal jurisdictions namely:

 Naichi

-Naichi (内地, mainland) were the territories under direct control of the government.
-It consisted of the following:
+Naichi (内地, lit. "inner lands") referred to the territories under direct control of the government.
+They consisted of the following: